dev-view/viewX/README.md

 ---

-## 🕶️ Dark Themed, Fully Customizable
+## 🕶️ What is viewX?

-**viewX** is a robust and sleek crosshair system tailored for Roblox players and developers who want precision, style, and control.
-Whether you're in a competitive FPS or just want a personal touch—**viewX** delivers.
+**viewX** is a in development crosshair tool giving you lots of control over your crosshair for completely free, offering robust customization and easy to use UI, viewX is perfect for most FPS games.
+Not to mention, it's also completely free!
+(At least for the moment, no plans on making it not free right now)

 ---

 ## 🌌 Features

-- 🎯 **High Customizability** – Adjust size, shape, gap, thickness, opacity, and more.
+- 🎯 **High Customizability** – Adjust size, shape, gap, thickness, style, and so much more
-- 🎨 **Color Picker** – Choose any crosshair color, including outlines.
+- 🎨 **Color Variety** – Choose any crosshair / outline color
-- 💾 **Presets & Profiles** – Save, load, and switch between your favorite styles.
+- 💾 **Presets & Profiles** – viewX offers many different presets / types of crosshairs, suitable for every scenario
-- 🖼️ **Image Upload Support** – Use your own crosshair images.
-- ⚙️ **Real-Time Preview** – Instantly see how your changes look.
+- 🖼️ **Custom Crosshair Images** – Upload images to use as your crosshair, still customizeable using settings
-- 🔄 **Live Overlay Mode** – Display your crosshair over any game or screen.
+- 🔄 **Flawless Overlay** – Display your crosshair over any screen, with no interference to your gameplay
-- 🧩 **Modular UI** – Toggle features, preview themes, and switch crosshair types on the fly.
+- 🧩 **Simple UI** – UI designed to be simple, effective, and fast to configurate

 ---

 ## 🌒 Ideal For

-- Roblox FPS/TPS games
+- Roblox FPS games
-- Casual or competitive players
+- Casual and competitive players
-- Streamers and content creators
-- Custom UI enthusiasts
+- People wanting more control over their crosshair

 ---

 ## 📦 Installation

-Coming soon in version `0.0.3`...
+**viewX** is currently in development - if you are reading this, and you aren't me (view) - (impossible), release will be implemented once I add security checks and other systems to ensure the integrity of the code, and possibly sign the exe file.

 ---

-## 📌 Screenshots
+## 📌 Showcase

-_Add screenshots or demo GIFs here to showcase the UI and features._
+*Later.*

 ---

-## 🤝 Contributing

-Contributions, suggestions, and issues are welcome!
-Feel free to open a [pull request](https://github.com/your-repo/viewx/pulls) or [issue](https://github.com/your-repo/viewx/issues).

----

 ## ⚖️ License

-MIT License – Do what you want, just give credit.
+viewX - Copyright (c) 2025 @actuallyview / View

+This software is proprietary and confidential.
+All rights reserved.

+Unauthorized copying, distribution, modification, decompilation, reverse engineering, or use of this software or any portion of it is strictly prohibited.

+You may only use this software in its original, unmodified form, as provided by the author. **By using this software, you agree to these terms.**

 ---

 <p align="center">
-  <i>Built with ❤️ for the Roblox community</i>
+  <i>Built so the Roblox community can get better aim 🎯</i>
 </p>